hannbarton/conways-game-of-life/README.md

 - If you set up a horizontal line of 3 alive cells, the next step of this shape would be a vertical line of 3 alive cells.
 Each step should toggle this shape back and forth.
 This shape is known as a ["Blinker"](https://upload.wikimedia.org/wikipedia/commons/9/95/Game_of_life_blinker.gif) and is a very useful shape to test with in order to know if your generations are working correctly.

 - Every time you save your code and refresh, you may find yourself having to click on a bunch of cells in order to test if your step function produces the next generation in an expected way.
-Consider temporarily putting a few lines into one of your initialization functions (`createAndShowBoard`, `setupBoardEvents`) that will set the status of a particular set of cells to alive so you don't have to spend the time clicking yourself.
+Consider temporarily adding a few lines of code when you initialize your game board that will set the status of a particular set of cells to alive - that way, you don't have to spend the time clicking yourself.

 ## Bonus